Women charged in beating of Wisconsin state senator

-Both women were arrested Monday after they turned themselves in to police.
-They were scheduled to make initial court appearances on Wednesday afternoon.
-Online court records didn’t list an attorney for either of them.
+O’Reilly’s attorney, Nathan Otis, said in an email to The Associated Press that it will become clear that she didn’t commit any crime, and that the lack of evidence will become clear as the case progresses.

+In a separate email to the AP, Hamer’s attorney, Adam Welch, said his client is “absolutely not guilty” and that prosecutors’ case against her “is shockingly thin.”

-Investigators believe the women attacked Democrat Tim Carpenter during June 23 protest outside the state Capitol, one of a series of protests in downtown Madison that took place after the death of George Floyd in Minneapolis on Memorial Day.
+Investigators believe the women attacked Democrat Tim Carpenter during June 23 protest outside the state Capitol, one of a series of protests in downtown Madison that took place after the May 25 death of George Floyd in Minneapolis.

+Hamer did approach Carpenter to ask him to stop filming, but other people “sucker punched” and assaulted him, Welch said.

 The protest that night was sparked by the arrest of a Black man who shouted at downtown restaurant customers through a megaphone while carrying a baseball bat.
 Protesters also toppled two statues outside the Capitol and threw a Molotov cocktail into a government building.